High Surface-Area CO2 Sponge

 Project Innovation + Advantages:

-The team from ORNL and Georgia Tech is developing a new technology that will act like a sponge, integrating a new, alcohol-based ionic liquid into hollow fibers to capture CO2 from the exhaust produced by coal-fired power plants.
-Ionic liquids--salts that exist in liquid form--are promising materials for carbon capture and storage, but their tendency to thicken when combined with CO2 limits their efficiency and poses a challenge for their development as a cost-effective alternative to current-generation solutions.
+The team from Oak Ridge National Laboratory (ORNL) and Georgia Institute of Technology is developing a new technology that will act like a sponge, integrating a new, alcohol-based ionic liquid into hollow fibers to capture CO2 from the exhaust produced by coal-fired power plants.
+Ionic liquids—salts that exist in liquid form—are promising materials for carbon capture and storage, but their tendency to thicken when combined with CO2 limits their efficiency and poses a challenge for their development as a cost-effective alternative to current-generation solutions.
 Adding alcohol to the mix limits this tendency to thicken in the presence of CO2 but can also make the liquid more likely to evaporate, which would add significantly to the cost of CO2 capture.
 To solve this problem, ORNL is developing new classes of ionic liquids with high capacity for absorbing CO2.
 ORNL's sponge would reduce the cost associated with the energy that would need to be diverted from power plants to capture CO2 and release it for storage.

 If successful, ORNL's sponge would represent an efficient and cost-effective technological development that enables significant reductions in greenhouse gas emissions while helping position the U.S. as the leader in advanced energy technologies.

 Enabling continued use of domestic coal for electricity generation will preserve the stability of the electric grid.

 Carbon capture technology could prevent more than 800 million tons of CO2 from being emitted into the atmosphere each year.

 Enabling cost-effective carbon capture systems could accelerate their adoption at existing power plants.